Contents

 I don’t carry spares.

-Read on to find out what spares I don’t carry.
+Read on to discover which spares I don’t carry.

-It’s a tough job trying to minimalist your kit.
+It’s a tough job trying to minimise your kit.

 As humans, we usually have a ‘just in case’ attitude, and I’ve had to put that consideration to one side and consider what I need and cannot do without to achieve a set of pictures I will be happy with.